Transfer Undergraduate Students

 Community/Junior college transfer students may be admitted and classified on the basis of acceptable credits earned at a two-year institution.
-However, transfer students are subject to the same graduation requirements as all NMSU-Las Cruces campus baccalaureate seeking students.
+However, transfer students are subject to the same graduation requirements as all NMSU-Las Cruces campus baccalaureate-seeking students.
 This includes the required minimum number of 48 upper division credits from courses numbered 300 or above and the requirement that the last 30 credits must be earned through this university.

-NOTE: Students currently enrolled at a NMSU Community College (Alamogordo, Dona Ana, Carlsbad or Grants) are not considered transfer students.
+NOTE: Students currently enrolled at an NMSU Community College (Alamogordo, Dona Ana, Carlsbad or Grants) are not considered transfer students.
 If a student wants to change campuses they must submit a Change of Campus form.

 Transfer Students- Admission Requirements

-- Students who have not earned credit for the first semester of each college English may be required to provide ACT or SAT scores directly to the NMSU Admissions Office.
+- Students who have not earned credit for the first semester of college English may be required to provide ACT or SAT scores directly to the NMSU Admissions Office.

 - Students with 30 or more college credit hours must have a cumulative grade point average (GPA) of at least 2.0.

 - Students with 29 or fewer college credit hours must fulfill the freshman admission requirements and have an overall college GPA of at least a 2.50.

 - Students must be eligible to return to their last college or university.

 - Any student who conceals the fact that he/she has attended another college or university and has not submitted a transcript for each institution-whether or not credit was earned-will be subject to immediate suspension.

 - NMSU will uphold academic and judicial suspensions from other colleges and universities.